clusterlink-net/clusterlink/website/content/en/docs/main/concepts/services.md

 {{% /expand %}}

-In certain cases, a service can be imported without explicitly creating a another corresponding service at the imported side, but merging it along with an existing service by setting the label import.clusterlink.net/merge to true.
-This would trigger the creation of endpointslice which services requests to the imported service.
+In certain cases, a service can be imported without creating another corresponding service at the imported side, but merging it along with a pre-existing service with the same `name`.
+This can be specified by adding the label `import.clusterlink.net/merge`, which is set to `true`.
+This would trigger the creation of an endpointslice which services requests to the imported service (by setting `kubernetes.io/service-name` to the imported service name).

 {{% expand summary="Example YAML for `kubectl apply -f <import_file>`" %}}